 $4.979 billion (excludes $39 million in cash on hand)

 The design-build contract was awarded to Tappan Zee Constructors in January 2013.
 Dredging for the new bridge began in August 2013 and both spans are expected to reach substantial completion in 2018.
+The north span opened in August 2017, and the south span opened in September 2018.
+In November 2019, the project sponsors repaid their TIFIA loan in full.

 The project is the replacement of the nearly 60-year-old Tappan Zee Bridge, called the "New New York Bridge," carrying I-87/287 over the Hudson River between Westchester and Rockland Counties, approximately 20 miles north of New York City.